ashfakhm/laundry-ease/README.md

 **Date:** 2025-12-21
 **Status:** Final - Approved for Development
 **Author:** Ashfakh M
-**Implementation Status:** 🚧 In Progress (Phase 5, 6, 7 Mostly Complete - 75% Overall)
+**Implementation Status:** 🚧 In Progress (Core booking, scheduling, and invoice flows complete; payment, escrow, admin, and review systems in progress)

-> **Latest Update (2025-12-23)**: Invoice Generation, S3 Photo Upload, Order Creation, Razorpay Payment, and Delivery OTP Confirmation are now fully implemented.
-Critical path logic for the Service Lifecycle is complete.
-Next: Admin Dashboard & Escrow Automation.
+> **Latest Update (2025-12-23)**: Core booking, scheduling, and invoice flows are robust and PRD-compliant.
+Discount logic fixed.
+Auto-reject and refund logic complete.
+Payment, escrow, admin, and review systems are the next priorities.

 ---